ConnorFriday-code/Pharos-Computers/README.md

 -Have each carousel caption have a link/button that opens up its corresponding info in the services extended section

+-Have each carousel image be a different image related to the topic it is talking about

 <h2>Technology used</h2>

 <h3>Languages used</h3>